One-line

 Adventure has been the given, not the exception.

 I’ve been saying yes to things ever since.
-Saying yes is how I ended up running a jiu-jitsu school, performing and directing at Loose Moose Theatre, hosting more than 250 episodes of the RebelRebel Podcast, co-writing a one-act play an adjudicator once called “the perfect little play,” certifying as an advanced scuba diver, and accidentally founding a creative agency that’s still running twenty years later.
+Saying yes is how I became Canada’s youngest motorcycle instructor and provincial examiner, ran the Canadian Death Race twice, performed and directed at Loose Moose Theatre, owned a jiu-jitsu school, hosted more than 250 episodes of the RebelRebel Podcast, co-wrote a one-act play an adjudicator once called “the perfect little play,” certified as an advanced scuba diver, and accidentally founded a creative agency that’s still running twenty years later.

 BrandJitsu™: Move Your Brand From ‘Meh’ To Memorable (Dundurn Press) was a labour of love that took about a decade.
 It’s the methodology I developed at Make More Creative over twenty-plus years of helping founders, startups, and stubborn legacy brands find the truth about who they are.
 I’m at work on the follow-up, PitchJitsu™: Opening Minds and Wallets, and a literary memoir called Bubbles & Blood about learning to breathe underwater and, eventually, to stop being afraid of the dark parts of the ocean.